Damping transition in an open generalized Aubry-Andr\'e-Harper model: WINDING NUMBER

 with $\beta\in \mathcal{C}_{\mathrm{GBZ}}$; specifically, when $\beta=k$, it returns to the conventional Brillouin zone.
-We can define a winding number for each block \cite{Kawabata2019,QBZengprb}, then we can define a wingding number for the system as $W=(w_1-w_2)/2$.
-We calculate the winding number for both $\tilde{X}(k)$ and $\tilde{X}(\beta)$, and the results are presented in Fig. \ref{fig7}.
-Due to the NHSE, conventional bulk-boundary correspondence breaks down, thus the winding number calculated from $\tilde{X}_k$ can not correctly characterize the topology of an open chain.
-As shown in Fig. \ref{fig7}(b), the system always has a winding number $W=-1$, which implies that the damping transition is not topological (in terms of the band topology).
+We can define a winding number for each block \cite{Kawabata2019,QBZengprb},

+then we can define a wingding number for the system as $W=(w_1-w_2)/2$.
+We calculate the winding number for both $\tilde{X}(k)$ and $\tilde{X}(\beta)$, and the results are presented in Fig. \ref{fig10}.
+Due to the NHSE, conventional bulk-boundary correspondence breaks down, thus, the winding number calculated from $\tilde{X}_k$ can not correctly characterize the topology of an open chain.
+As shown in Fig. \ref{fig10}(b), the system always has a winding number $W=-1$, which implies that the damping transition is not topological (in terms of the band topology).